harlenalvarez/ReactTodoTestingApp/README.md

 the boiler plate.
 The slice file is all of it combine into the slice function call.

 4. Inside ./components/todo-component In the TodoWrapper.tsx and Home.tsx we can see the implementation differences.

+`The hybrid reducer might look larger because there are two reducers to show the different ways you can combine the toolkit helper methods`